 The last thing we added was some trim around the outside for a cleaner look.
 I just bought some 1″ trim and cut the ends at a 45° angle and then nailed them in and painted them white.

-So just a little tip – if you are building out a new wall for a fireplace, make sure you have the fireplace first so you can measure exactly the size you need to frame.
+If you are building out a new wall for a fireplace, make sure you have the fireplace first so you can measure exactly the size you need to frame.

 As far as installation…this was insanely easy.
 There were a few screws on either side that you remove to take off the front glass panel.
 Then just set that aside somewhere safe.